RAvdek/legendrian_links/README.md

 ## Features

+- During zero_set search...
+If a variable appears in no polynomials, automatically make it unset.
+Unpack unset variables.
+- Capping paths is storing too much info.
+We really only need this for rotation numbers.
 - Get dual betti numbers of chain complexes by transposing matrices.
 Currently broken.
 - Command line interface would make it easy to run scripts.
 - Way behind on testing...
 - Application is maintaining some variables between requests?
 I think this is due to mutable function args.
 Should be solved now.
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.
 - Grid -> plat algorithm.
 From grids could import the knot atlas or do algorithmic exploration.
 Difficult to enumerate links using plat presentations.
 - Copy knot tables.
-Have to remember how to translate Sivek front crossing notation to mine.
+To translate Sivek, do (y - 1).
 - UI: Ordering of generators is annoyingly out of place.
 Should also count numbers of augs.
 - Check if two augmentations are homotopic or not, by seeing if the bilinearized homology has non-zero hom to the base field.
 - Make tables nicer using some JS library.
 Big tables can be condensed.
 It would also be nice to sort data.